-This command will instantly remove the file named “testfile”.
+This command instantly removes the file named “testfile1”.

-This command will instantly remove the file “testfile1” located in the “~/Documents” directory.
+This command instantly removes the “test.txt” file located in the “~/Documents” directory.

 To remove multiple files at once using a single command, type rm followed by the file names:

-This command will instantly remove the files “testfile1”, “testfile2”, and “testfile3” located in the current directory.
+This command instantly removes the “filename1”, “filename2”, and “filename3” which are located in the current directory.

-The rm command removes files without asking for confirmation and there is no way to undo it as the removed files are not moved into the Trash.
-The rm command has an option -i (interactive) that asks for confirmation before removing the files.
+The rm command removes the files without asking for confirmation and there is no way to undo it since the removed files are not moved into the Trash.
+The rm command has a -i option (interactive) that asks for confirmation before removing the files.

-This command will ask for confirmation that whether you want to proceed with the operation (removing the testfile).
-If you want to proceed, type y, otherwise press n to abort the command.
+This command asks for confirmation whether you want to proceed with the operation (removing the office.txt).
+If you want to proceed, type y.
+Otherwise, press n to abort the command.

 When you remove a write-protected file, the rm command asks for confirmation.
 To instantly remove the file and ignore the confirmation, use the rm command with the -f (force) option.